CoderOneHQ/agent-template/README.md

 - `random_agent.py`: a bot that makes random moves
 - `flee_bot.py`: a bot that places bombs and runs away

+The Agents within the folder **Legacy Agents**, are for an older version of Dungeons and Data Structures, available [here](https://colab.research.google.com/drive/1M5-V9GR6FDWA8DrtK31HcHlCaPmw8rA6?usp=sharing)

 For full documentation on how to create your Agent, check out the resources [here](https://bit.ly/aisportschallenge).
 (Resources available from 11 Dec 5PM AEST)